mateibarbu19/performance-evaluation/homework/README.md

 \hline
 \end{tabular}
-\caption{\label{bandwidth-table}Bandwidth between two station, one acting like a
-\texttt{iperf} client , and another like a server.
+\caption{\label{tab:bandwidth-table}Bandwidth between two station, one acting like a \texttt{iperf} client , and another like a server.
 Separated by a double horizontal line, are on top the high bandwidth links and low ones below.}
 \end{table}
 ```